 On the bus, she read the letter from Pam.
-The postage was marked from two weeks ago.
+The postage was marked two weeks ago.
 In it, Kitty learned that Pam had been charged as a dealer for having too much heroin on her.
 Apparently, a new law had taken effect just before Pam had been arrested that lowered the weight limit a person could be in possession of before they were considered a trafficker.
-Pam had just cashed all of the food stamps, charity donated Christmas gifts, and rent money for a high of a lifetime only to be caught by the same employee at CVS who had busted her for shoplifting before.
+Pam had just cashed all of the food stamps, charity-donated Christmas gifts, and rent money for a high of a lifetime only to be caught by the same employee at CVS who had busted her for shoplifting before.
 Pam was to stay in prison until her trial happened that fall.
 Pam further explained that her outlook was grim as she had bitten an officer when she was in her holding cell on the night of her arrest.
-Pam wrote that she knew she was going to go into DT's and she felt he was dragging his feet in helping her, which put her into a rage.
+Pam wrote that she knew she was going to go into detox convolutions, when she felt the officer was dragging his feet in helping her, causing her to go into a rage.
 All Kitty could think was that Pam was probably in more trouble than that because she didn't write a word about all of the times she had been arrested before, which would surely count against her.
-The whole rest of the bus ride back all Kitty thought was, "Pam is really gone."
+The whole rest of the bus ride back all Kitty thought was, "Pam isn't coming back."